-Select an agent
+Select an Agent

 In order to designate a person, such as an attorney, complete and submit Form DS -261, the Choice of Agent and Address form, available online at the Consular Electronic Application Center (CEAC).

-Because a lot of important documents and communications will be sent to the address of your agent, it’s important that your agent have a stable address.
+Because a lot of important documents and communications will be sent to the address of your agent, it’s important that your agent has a stable address.

-Pay the fees
+Pay the Fees

-The first is the fee for the review of the Affidavit of Support, the bill for which is sent to your sponsor or petitioner.
-The second is the immigrant visa processing fee.
-NVC will send this bill either to you, or your designated agent.
+The first is the fee for the review of the Affidavit of Support, and the second is the immigrant visa processing fee.
+NVC will send this bill either to you, your petitioner, or your designated agent.

 The preferred method for paying these fees is online, using your checking account number and bank routing number, which can be found on your check.